Back to Home Page:

 Book Covers (published novels)

 I've been designing book (novel) covers for author Richard Haddock since 2001.
-His latest, "Lincoln, Rocky and Zeke" will published soon this year (2016).
+His latest, "Lincoln, Rocky and Zeke" was published recently.
 It follows the lives of three college students who were close friends and the development of an intriguing reunion decades later.

 For the cover of this novel, Mr. Haddock sent me photographs of this golf club as it appeared in the '30s and a current photo of the club (see next slide) for the back cover.
 It's a story of a teenager who works at the club, learns to play golf well enough to earn a college scholarship and his love for a woman he meets, loses, and then...